Essen Abbey

 How long should I spend visiting?

-A visit to Essen Abbey typically takes around two to three hours, allowing ample time for exploration and reflection.
+A visit to Essen Abbey typically takes about two hours, allowing you to explore the site and enjoy its tranquil atmosphere.

 Is photography allowed?